AnshMittal1811/VideoDecodingusingGPU/README.md

 This repository emphaasizes my brief exposure with FFMPEG.
 Here, I have gone through the process of how I compiled my FFMPEG on Windows system.
 This repo also deals with Transcoding, Decoding and Encoding of the video on the NVIDIA hardware accelerator.

 ## Prerequisites
-Here, I mention the prerequisites t install FFMPEG to your system for Windows.
+Here, I mention the prerequisites to install and compile FFMPEG to your system for Windows.

 ## Initial State of GPU Hardware
 The following image presents a performance profile for the NVIDIA GTX1060 GPU on my system.
-This system is an Acer Predator Helios laptop.
 <img src="https://github.com/AnshMittal1811/VideoDecodingusingGPU/blob/master/Images/01.%20Normal.jpg" alt="NormalTask#1" width="512"/>